The 20 Best Melanoma Doctors Near Me in Ann Arbor, MI

 English

-Timothy Johnson is a Dermatologist in Ann Arbor, Michigan.
+Timothy Johnson is a Dermatologist practicing medicine in Ann Arbor, Michigan.
 Dr. Johnson is rated as a Distinguished provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Basal Cell Skin Cancer, Squamous Cell Skin Carcinoma, and Bowen's Disease.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Melanoma, Squamous Cell Skin Carcinoma, Basal Cell Skin Cancer, and Merkel Cell Carcinoma.

 Advanced in Melanoma